Press Ctrl + M shortcut to access the main navigation menu.

 Postcards from the brain

-illustrative journey, inspired by NASA and the National Park Service featuring brain regions studied by McGovern researchers and created by NYC artist Joseph Laney.
+illustrative journey, inspired by NASA and the National Park Service, featuring a variety of brain regions studied by McGovern researchers.
+Our second series of postcards took a molecular approach, focusing instead on individual brain cells called neurons.
+All graphics were created by NYC artist Joseph Laney.
 Order and Share

 To order your own McGovern brain postcards, contact our colleagues at the